aaraar/bt-bas-g/week1/notes/eloquentJS chap1-6.md

 ```

 The Math object has a lot of method that can do basic and advanced arithmetics.
-Saving data is possible with JSON, wich looks a lot like JS objects.
+Saving data is possible with JSON, which looks a lot like JS objects.
 This makes them easy to use in conjunction.
 ## Chapter 5
 ### Higher order functions